yury-egorenkov/got/readme.md

 - **Smart Indentation**: Automatically indent included content to match template structure
 - **Configuration Management**: Support for `.env.default.properties` and `.env.properties` files with flexible configuration paths
 - **Recursive Template Processing**: All included files are processed as templates, allowing nested use of custom functions and variables
+- **Cycle Dependency Detection**: Prevents infinite loops by detecting circular dependencies between template includes.
+The system tracks which files have been included in the current processing chain and throws an error if a file tries to include itself or create a circular reference

 ## Installation